bazad/blanket/README.md

 2. Call `host_set_exception_ports` in druid to re-register the old host-level exception handler for `EXC_BAD_ACCESS`.

+This will stop our exception handler port from receiving exception messages for other crashing processes.

 Stage 6: Fixing up launchd
 ---------------------------------------------------------------------------------------------------